ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ## Customizations

-### Publishing and handling messages
+### Publishing and subscribing to messages
-You have a selection of options to customize the way messages are handled.
+You have a selection of options to customize the way messages are delivered.
 You can customize the way messages are published to the subscribers, and you can customize the way the subscribers handle the messages.
-Customizing publishing affects all messages being published, while customizing the subscriptions affects only that subscription.
+Customizing publishing affects all messages being published to a bus, while customizing a subscription only affects that subscription.

-My recommendation would be to use custom subscriptions before custom publishing, since it''s it will not change as much
+Use scustom subscriptions before custom publishing, since it''s it will not change as much

 ### Subscriptions
 All subscriptions except the normal subscription can be stacked/decorated to combine their functionallity.